 Restoration Of Americas Wire Act Explained

 The US Justice Department currently interprets the Wire Act as a narrow control on gambling, saying any inherent online ban only involves sports betting.
-That means that the Wire Act does not address things like online poker, casinos, bingo games, and so on.
-Furthermore, RAWA would cause any state-regulated online gambling industry to be immediately illegal, and it would remove from individual states all future rights to control such gambling within their borders.
+That means that the Wire Act does not apply to types of gambling such as online poker, casinos, bingo games, and so on.
+The big problem is that RAWA would cause any state-regulated online gambling industry to be immediately illegal, and it would remove from individual states all future rights to control such gambling within their borders.
 The new online betting law would also render Internet-based state lottery sales illegal.

 What Does RAWA Change About The Wire Act?

 In a nod to lying politicians everywhere, the Restoration of America’s Wire Act doesn’t “restore” anything about the Wire Act.
 Rather, RAWA expands the Wire Act many times over, doubling down on willful violations of the constitution’s Equal Sovereignty and Nondelegation Doctrines (the two of which, incidentally, formed the basis for New Jersey’s Supreme Court challenge of PASPA, the PASPA, the Professional and Amateur Sports Protection Act of 1992.
 All the new online betting law would do is remove more rights from the states and their residents, and it would impose more substantial penalties on violators of US gambling regulations.

 What Does RAWA Mean For The Online Betting Industry?